Find Grad Schools

 13 Yearly Graduations

 The 2nd most popular school in the country for animal science majors who are seeking their doctor's degree is University of Nebraska - Lincoln.
 Each year, around 25,100 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $7,770 per year, while in-state graduate students, on average, pay $6,138 per year.
-For the 2020-2021 academic year, 13 doctor's degrees were handed out to animal science majors at UNL.
+During the most recent year for which we have data, 13 people received their doctor's degree in animal science from UNL.

 10 Yearly Graduations

 The 3rd most popular school in the country for animal science majors who are seeking their doctor's degree is University of Illinois at Urbana-Champaign.
 Roughly 52,600 attend the school each year.
-The average in-state tuition for full-time undergraduates is $14,446 per year, while in-state graduate students, on average, pay $14,635 per year.
-For the 2020-2021 academic year, 10 doctor's degrees were handed out to animal science majors at UIUC.
+The average in-state tuition for full-time undergraduates is $14,542 per year, while in-state graduate students, on average, pay $14,891 per year.
+During the most recent year for which we have data, 10 people received their doctor's degree in animal science from UIUC.
+Around 9% of these students were from an underrepresented racial-ethnic group, and 82% were women.

 #3